Dehydrated Lemon Zest: How to Make, Use & Store Like a Pro

 Various culinary uses of dehydrated lemon zest

-• Airtight Containers: Glass jars or vacuum-sealed bags work best to block moisture and oxygen.
+• Airtight Containers: Use glass jars or vacuum-sealed bags to block moisture and oxygen.

-• Cool, Dark Place: Keep away from heat sources and direct sunlight to preserve oils.
+• Cool, Dark Place: Store away from heat sources and direct sunlight to preserve oils.

 • Freezer Option: For longer shelf life, store in the freezer in small portions.

-• Label It: Mark the purchase or drying date so you know when to rotate stock.
+• Label It: Mark the purchase or drying date for easy rotation.

 Proper storage containers for dehydrated lemon zest